elewarr/openbsd-arm64-src-dev/README.md

 ---
 #### Description
 This is set of scripts for OpenBSD kernel development (huge words for just some humble attempts) for Pine A64+ arm64 boards.

+_Please note, some things may also work for other Sunxi boards but it was never tested._

-With u-boot from this repository: https://github.com/elewarr/openbsd-ports-u-boot A64 is able to:
+With u-boot from this repository: https://github.com/elewarr/openbsd-ports-u-boot, A64 is able to:
 1. read CPU/GPU temperature properly
 1. adjust CPU speed (review u-boot patches for details) using `apm`, please note *throttling is not supported at the moment*, set desired value using `apm` manually